OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-08.md

 ## 1 Samuel 8:17

-He will take a tenth of your flocks, and you yourselves will become his servants.
+He will take a tenth of your flocks, and you will find yourselves serving him.

 ## 1 Samuel 8:18